Content on this page was generated by AI and has not been manually reviewed.

 What’s the difference between a VPN extension and a system VPN?

 An extension runs in the browser and protects traffic from the browser only, while a system VPN routes all device traffic through the VPN, including apps beyond Edge.
 Extensions are quick and convenient. system VPNs offer broader coverage and stronger defense against leaks.
-Openvpn profile location
+Does windows have a built in vpn and how to use the built-in Windows VPN client in Windows 10 and Windows 11 2026

 How do I choose between a provider’s extension vs. OS VPN?